brettz9/webappfind/docs/Developer-Guide.md

 will be able to successfully receive such messages (and only for files explicitly supplied (in that session)).

-## API: saving back to the originally supplied file path (for the "edit" mode only)
+### API: saving back to the originally supplied file path (for the "edit" mode only)

-A save will be performed by sending a 'save' to the add-on (see the code below).
+A save will be performed by sending a 'save' type message to the add-on (see the code below).

 A pathID will be needed when making a save of file contents back to the add-on (which will save back to disk).
-You can obtain this before making saves, by listening for the 'view' message (described under "API: reading file contents" above); the 2nd value of the first (array) argument (`previouslySavedPathIDFromViewEvent`) will contain this information.
+You can obtain this before making saves, by listening for the 'view' message (described under "API: reading file contents" above); the `pathID` value of the `webappfind` object argument (`previouslySavedPathIDFromViewEvent`) will contain this information.

-This pathID is intended to allow for sites to handle multiple files in a single session (although WebAppFind currently will always open the file in a new tab as a new instance).
+This `pathID` is intended to allow for sites to handle multiple files in a single session (although WebAppFind currently will always open the file in a new tab as a new instance).